 Spirit of the Wild carries up to 190 passengers – including seats on the Main Deck and impressive Premier Upper Deck.
 She is well equipped to take you gliding across Macquarie Harbour and through Hells Gates into the Southern Ocean.
 Most impressively, she cruises the Gordon River on electric motors, ensuring quiet and smooth cruising to allow you the best possible wilderness experience.

-The MV Sophia takes a more intimate 11 passengers and is perfect for fishing charters and small tours of the area, including the spectacular Bonnet Island Experience.
+The MV Sophia takes a more intimate 11 passengers and is perfect for fishing charters and small tours of the area.
 To find out more about our vessels click here

 Gordon River Cruises has been owned and operated by the Royal Automobile Club of Tasmania (RACT) since February 2014.
 We are a Tasmanian-owned, member organisation that has been operating since 1923.
 For more information about RACT click here.